 A rider at the 2013 Calgary Stampede was suspended after two steers were found to have two different drugs in their system.
 Tellingly, it’s not the animals’ welfare that officials were concerned about.
 The rules state that animals are to be free of drug residue because the competition is designated as “terminal,” meaning that the champion steer will be killed for food.

 The End of the Trail

 The late Dr. C.G.
 Haber, a veterinarian who spent 30 years as a federal meat inspector, saw many animals from rodeos sold to the slaughterhouses he inspected.
-He described seeing animals “with 6-8 ribs broken from the spine, and at times puncturing the lungs.”
-Haber saw animals with “as much as 2-3 gallons of free blood accumulated under the detached skin.”
-These injuries occur when animals are thrown in calf-roping events or jumped on by people on horseback during steer wrestling.
+He described seeing animals “with six to eight ribs broken from the spine and, at times, puncturing the lungs,” in addition to “as much as two to three gallons of free blood accumulated under the detached skin.

 What You Can Do

-- If a rodeo comes to your town, protest to local authorities, write letters to sponsors, leaflet at the gate, or hold a demonstration.
-Contact PETA for posters and fliers.
+- If a rodeo comes to your town, contact local authorities, write letters to sponsors, leaflet at the gate, or hold a demonstration.
+Contact PETA for help.

 - Another way to ban rodeos is to work to institute a state or local ban on calf roping, the event in which cruelty is most easily documented.
 Since many rodeo circuits require calf roping, eliminating it can result in the overall elimination of rodeo shows.